BCAAs are a popular kind of workout supplement.

 Amino acids are the building blocks that makeup protein.
 Different amino acids perform different functions in the body.
 There are nine essential amino acids that the body needs to properly function.
 They’re called essential amino acids because your body cannot produce them on its own like it can nonessential amino acids.

 BCAAs and BCAA supplements help give your body more of the aforementioned amino acids to help you improve your physical abilities.
 Of the nine essential amino acids, the three found in BCAA supplements make up about 2/3 of your body’s amino stores.
 That’s why BCAAs are so important.
-Each of the amino acids found in BCAA supplements works synergistically with one another and will help improve both your training and your recovery.
+Each of the amino acids found in BCAA supplements works synergistically with one another and can help improve both your training and your recovery.

 BCAAs are beneficial for a variety of reasons.
 But instead of talking about the BCAA supplement in general, let’s talk about each of the three amino acids found in a BCAA supplement.